An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Error analysis for measure transport

 Now consider the map

-which exists since $\hmT$ is closed in $\mmT$.
-Evaluating the right hand side of \eqref{eq:reg+stab} with $T = T^*$ yields the desired result since $\| T^* - T^\dagger \|_{\mathscr{B}} = \dist_{\mathscr{B}} ( \hmT, T^\dagger)$. {} \end{proof}
+which exists since $\widehat \mmT$ is closed in $\mmT$.
+Evaluating the right hand side of \eqref{eq:reg+stab} with $T = T^*$ yields the desired result since $\| T^* - T^\dagger \| = \dist_{\|\cdot \|} ( \widehat{\mmT}, T^\dagger)$. {} \end{proof}

-The above theorem reduces the question of controlling the error between $\hnu$ and $\nu$ to that of controlling the approximation error of $T^\dagger$ within the class $\hmT$---in other words, an exercise in high-dimensional function approximation.
-This observation can guide the design of practical algorithms: obtaining optimal convergence rates requires the identification of $T^\dagger \in \mT \subset \mmT$, where $\mT$ is a class of maps that are maximally regular.
-Observe that, the maps $\TT, T^*$ in \eqref{eq:Tstar_def} are purely analytic elements of our theory and are not explicit in the optimization problem \eqref{eq:abst_opt} {\em and we have some freedom in choosing both.} We can then choose a (possibly finite-dimensional) approximating class $\hmT \subseteq \mT$ that can achieve the fastest possible convergence rate for elements of $\mT$.
+The above theorem reduces the question of controlling the error between $\hnu$ and $\nu$ to that of controlling the approximation error of $T^\dagger$ within the class $\widehat \mmT$ ---in other words, an exercise in high-dimensional function approximation.
+This observation can guide the design of practical algorithms: obtaining optimal convergence rates requires the identification of $T^\dagger \in \mmT$ that is maximally regular.
+Observe that, the maps $\TT, T^*$ in \eqref{eq:Tstar_def} are purely analytic elements of our theory and are not explicit in the optimization problem \eqref{eq:abst_opt} {\em and we have some freedom in choosing both.} We can then choose a (possibly finite-dimensional) approximating class $\widehat \mmT \subseteq \mmT$ that can achieve the fastest possible convergence rate for $\TT$.
 Afterwards, choosing $D$ can be guided by two main considerations: first, whether the stability condition can be verified with the other elements of the framework in place and, second, whether minimizing $D$ is a computationally tractable task.

-The error bound \eqref{eq:thm:abstract-error} quantifies the trade-off between the complexity of the approximating class $\hmT$ and the accuracy of the algorithm: if the approximating class $\hmT$ is rich and large (e.g., it is the space of polynomials of a very high degree), it can approximate $\TT$ well and so the right hand side of \eqref{eq:thm:abstract-error}, the error estimate, is small.
-On the other hand, in many cases a rich (or large) $\hmT$ would make the algorithm \eqref{eq:abst_opt} more costly, as we are optimizing over a larger family of parameters/functions.
-In the extreme case where $\mT=\hmT$ then $\hnu = \nu$ as expected and $D(\hnu,\nu)=0$ trivially (since $D$ is a divergence), independently of whether $\TT$ is unique in $\mT$.
+The error bound \eqref{eq:thm:abstract-error} quantifies the trade-off between the complexity of the approximating class $\widehat \mmT$ and the accuracy of the algorithm: if the approximating class $\widehat \mmT$ is rich and large (e.g., it is the space of polynomials of a very high degree), it can approximate $\TT$ well and so the right hand side of \eqref{eq:thm:abstract-error}, the error estimate, is small.
+On the other hand, in many cases a rich (or large) class $ \widehat \mmT$ would make the algorithm \eqref{eq:abst_opt} more costly, as we are optimizing over a larger family of parameters/functions.
+In the extreme case where $\widehat \mmT= \mmT$ then $\hnu = \nu$ as expected and $D(\hnu,\nu)=0$ trivially (since $D$ is a divergence), independently of whether $\TT$ is unique in $\mmT$.